-At a global level, Tourism has become a vital force in developing the identities and economies of nations.
+Tourism has become a vital force in developing the identities and economies of nations.
 It is also a critical lever for social cohesion, community cooperation and individual participation.
-The power of Tourism to unlock opportunity has never been more apparent - its qualitative and quantitative value respected like never before.
+The power of tourism to unlock opportunity has never been more apparent and its qualitative and quantitative value respected like never before.

-Embedded within the United Nations Sustainable Development Goals (SDGs), Travel and Tourism is today recognised and respected as an economic sector vital to sustainable and inclusive global development.
-With more than 4 million people crossing international boundaries every day in 2019, Travel and Tourism currently accounts for over 10% of global GDP and 1 in 10 jobs worldwide.
-Uniquely, Travel and Tourism has also become a means for shaping the future of nations by (re)strengthening national identity, competitiveness, and participation in the global community.
+Embedded within the United Nations Sustainable Development Goals (SDGs), travel and tourism is today recognised and respected as an economic sector vital to sustainable and inclusive global development.
+With more than 4 million people crossing international boundaries every day in 2019, travel and tourism currently accounts for over 10% of global GDP and One (1) in 10 jobs worldwide.
+Uniquely, it has also become a means for shaping the future of nations by (re)strengthening national identity, competitiveness and participation in the global community.

-Notably, the strength of Travel and Tourism's heartbeat comes from its ability to unlock cross-border, cross-cultural and cross-generational understanding.
-The human interactions created by Travel and Tourism offer us all direct, invaluable sensitivity towards our shared world's diversity and differences in a way that inspires greater understanding, respect, and ultimately peace.
+Notably, the strength of travel and tourism's heartbeat comes from its ability to unlock cross-border, cross-cultural and cross-generational understanding.
+The human interactions created by travel and tourism offer us all direct, invaluable sensitivity towards our shared world's diversity and differences in a way that inspires greater understanding, respect, and ultimately peace.

-At a national level, the significance of Tourism within the South African economy is now widely recognised.
+At a national level, the significance of tourism within the South African economy is now widely recognised.
 Importantly, the sector has been overtly identified and celebrated as a powerful vehicle for transformation.
-Major economic policy documents such as the New Growth Path (2010) and the National Development Plan (NDP, 2013) identify the sector amongst core contributors to the country's medium to long-term national economic goals.
-Key amongst the NDP imperatives is the creation of decent work, an aspect that Tourism is well-positioned to respond to, as demonstrated by the 739 6573 direct jobs sustained by the sector pre-2020.
-The direct jobs represented 4.5% of the total workforce as of 2018.

-Recognised and respected as a critical part of South Africa's national economic and social fabric and the basis for environmental and cultural prevention, Tourism is highlighted in the country's Economic Reconstruction and Recovery Plan (ERRP, 2020) as one of the priority interventions to drive the reconstruction and recovery of the economy from the Covid-19 pandemic.
+Major economic policy documents such as the NDP 2030; NGP 2010; National Treasury's Economic transformation, Inclusive growth, and Competitiveness Strategy; and the Revised Growth Strategy for Tourism identify the sector amongst core contributors to the country's medium to long-term national economic goals.
+Key amongst the NDP imperatives is the creation of decent work, an aspect that tourism is well positioned to respond to as demonstrated by the 739 657 direct jobs sustained by the sector prior to the emergence of the COVID-193.
+The direct jobs represented 4.5% of the total workforce as at 2018 and 4.7% in 2022.
+Although COVID-19 negatively impacted direct jobs in 2020 (454 114), 2021 (492 561) and 2022 (733 385), the figures show the recovery trajectory.
+This demonstrates the impact of the country's TSRP and ERRP which identify tourism as one of the priority interventions to drive the reconstruction and recovery of the economy from the COVID-19 pandemic.

-COVID-19 has, as elsewhere in the global Tourism world, caused exceptional damage to South African Tourism.
-With international borders and skies closed, global Tourism was thrown into a state of paralysis.
-Unprecedented levels of risk were experienced as tourism value chains were broken.
-In particular, women, youth and small, medium and micro enterprises (SMMEs) have faced direct challenges to their safety and security as small businesses (supported strongly by entry-level Tourism economy frontline workers) have been forced to close their doors.
+COVID-19 and the associated travel restrictions severely impacted the global tourism economy and by extension South African tourism economy.
+International borders and skies closed, global tourism was thrown into a state of paralysis with unprecedented disruption of the tourism value chains was experienced.
+In particular, the livelihood of women, youth and SMMEs (supported strongly by entry-level tourism economy frontline workers) was completely wiped out by the pandemic.